kushaldas/pym/docs/functions.rst

 Here when we call `givemefive`, it is actually returning the function `add5`, and storing into `myadder`.
 Finally when we call the `myadder`, it adds 5 to the given argument, and returns it.
-We also printed the `type` of `myadder`
+We also printed the `type` of `myadder`.

 ::